tunjid/Tiler/readme.md

   also evicts the items previously fetched by the `query` from memory.
 Requesting this is idempotent; multiple requests have no side effects.

+### `Input.Limiter`

+Can be used to select a subset of items tiled instead of the entire paginated set.
+For example, assuming 1000 items have been fetched, there's no need to send a 1000 items to the UI for diffing/display when the UI can only show about 30 at once.
+The `Limiter` allows for selecting an arbitrary amount of items as the situation demands.

 ### `Input.Order`

 Defines the heuristic for selecting tiled items into the output container.